limemangler/limemangler.github.io/home.md

 ---
-layout: home
+layout: default
 title: home
 ---

 # This is the Home Page

 this is a paragraph

 * this is a bullet point